San Jose Director

 Teresa Alvarado leads SPUR's work in San Jose.
 She formerly served as deputy administrative officer with the Santa Clara Valley Water District.
 Prior to that she served as the first executive director of the Hispanic Foundation of Silicon Valley.
 Earlier in her career, she managed government relations and corporate philanthropy programs for Pacific Gas and Electric Company.

-A San Jose native with a long history of civic leadership, Teresa currently serves on the boards of Parks California, Silicon Valley Creates and Hispanas Organized for Political Equality (HOPE).
+A San Jose native with a long history of civic leadership, Teresa currently serves on the boards of Parks California and Silicon Valley Creates.
 She is founder of the Latina Coalition of Silicon Valley and serves on its advisory board.

 Teresa holds a Master of Science degree in civil and environmental engineering from Tufts University, a Bachelor of Science degree in environmental technology and management and a minor degree in technical writing from San Jose State University.
 She is an American Leadership Forum senior fellow.